• Skip to main content

 Suspend.
 This fun balancing game is very suspenseful!
 Players take turns trying to add sticks to a pedestal without tipping the structure over!
 This game is excellent for building concentration skills and requires a lot of patience.
 If you like Jenga, Suspend is a fun alternative.

 Spot It.
-This very popular game of visual perception is great to have on hand when you are on the go.
-There are several variations so players don’t get bored and children of all ages can participate.
-Players race to be the first person to spot which cards have the same object.
-It sounds simple, but it’s not as easy as it looks!
-As this game has increased in popularity, the creator put out new themed versions so there is something for everyone.
-Spot It is also an excellent travel game.
+This is one of our 6 favorite games of visual perception and is great to have on hand when you are on the go.
+There are several variations so players don't get bored and children of all ages can participate.
+Players race to be the first person to spot which cards display the same object.
+It sounds simple, but it's not as easy as it looks!

-Yamslam is a fun twist on Yahtzee, but in my opinion much less aggravating and much better for children.
+Yamslam.
+Yamslam is a fun twist on Yahtzee, but in my opinion much less frustrating and much better for children.
 Players get 3 tries in an attempt to roll a scoring hand.
 Instead of keeping track with a score pad, players collect chips.
-It is one of my youngest child’s favorite games!
+It is one of my youngest child's favorite games!

 LEGO Menorah: Have a Creative and Flameless Hanukkah »